 Pro’s and Con’s of a Rooftop Deck

-There are always the flip side of good news which is inevitable, when making the decision on whether to pursue on building a deck on your rooftop, here are some factors to consider.
+There is always the flip side of good news which is inevitable when making the decision on whether to pursue building a deck on your rooftop, here are some factors to consider.

 “More Square Feet”

-If your building is in Chicago or any metro city, that you know how important and valuable space is while providing area for privacy and a place to relax from the busy city streets.
+If your building is in Chicago or any metro city, that you know how important and valuable space is while providing areas for privacy and a place to relax from the busy city streets.
 Rooftop decks provide both space and privacy instantly to your property.
-You can choose a variety of material for your rooftop deck.
+You can choose a variety of materials for your rooftop deck.